Niki Bettendorf

-Niki Bettendorf (20 December 1936 – 27 January 2018) was a Luxembourgish politician.
+Nicolas Jean-Pierre Bettendorf (20 December 1936 – 27 January 2018) was a Luxembourgish politician.

 He served as Mayor of Bertrange from 1982 until 2001.

-He was a member of the Chamber of Deputies for sixteen years, from 19 June 1990 until he resigned on 10 October 2006, when he resigned in favour of the younger Alex Krieps.
-During his tenure in the Chamber of Deputies, Bettendorf was one of the Chamber's three Vice Presidents (1999–2006), and also led Luxembourg's delegation to the NATO Parliamentary Assembly.
+He was a member of the Chamber of Deputies for sixteen years, from 19 June 1990 until he resigned on 10 October 2006, when he resigned in favour of Alex Krieps.
+During his tenure in the Chamber of Deputies, Bettendorf was one of the Chamber's three vice presidents (1999–2006), and also led Luxembourg's delegation to the NATO Parliamentary Assembly.